TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 Say you are cooking some chicken.
 If you want to cook it well and nice, you will have to:

-1. Put the chicken in the microwave and set it to cook with appropriate time and heating
+1. Put the chicken in the oven and set it to cook with appropriate time and heating
-2. Wait till the microwave gives out that satisfying **ding**
+2. Wait till the dish gives out that satisfying smell
 3. Start munching!

-This is common to all websites, you set the microwave up for what you want (visit any URL, like https://theodinproject.com/), wait for the microwave to be done with the cooking (the loading screen), and tada, enjoy your delicious food (your page is ready for use).
+This is common to all websites, you set the oven up for what you want (visit any URL, like https://theodinproject.com/), wait for the oven to be done with the cooking (the loading screen), and tada, enjoy your delicious food (your page is ready for use).
 But what if you forgot to add some spices before you cooked it up?
 You have to repeat this flow again:

 1. Add the spices to the chicken
-2. Put it back into the microwave and set it up to be reheated
+2. Put it back into the oven and set it up to be reheated
 3. Wait for it to be nice and warm
 4. Now you can eat it!